jparkerweb/queue-tha-llama/README.md

 - Ensure the Redis and Chroma Docker Containers are started
 - Ensure the Llama.cpp server is running a loaded LLM
-- Verify all enviorment variables are set correctly in the `.env` file:
+- Verify all environment variables are set correctly in the `.env` file:
-  - UI to server (message insight poc [default] / chatbot / audio transcriber)
+  - UI to server (message review concept / chatbot / audio transcriber)
   - redis and choroma URLs/ports
-  - max concurrent requests (this is the parallel requestions option set when you started your LLM server; default is 2)
+  - max concurrent requests (this is the parallel requests option set when you started your LLM server; default is 2)
   - embedding model (default is english only: all-MiniLM-L6-v2)
   - whisper server ULR/port (optional if you want to transcribe audio)
 - Start the Express Web server via